dwadp/challenge30/readme.md

 3. Open terminal and type `cd to/project/folder` and run `composer dump-autoload -o`

 ### Project Configuration
-1. Copy all file that has suffix `example.php` and paste it without the suffix.
+1. Copy all file that has suffix `example.php` and paste without it's suffix.
 Or you can run the command below individually:

 ```sh
 cp ./config/app-example.php ./config/app.php